ktorch/ktorch/docs/tensors.rst

    :param numeric real: real part of the complex tensor as a k value.
    :param numeric imag: imaginary part of the complex tensor as a k value (same size as the real part).
    :param sym options: one or more symbols for device, data type and other :ref:`tensor attributes <Setting properties>`.
-   :return: An :ref:`api-pointer <pointers>` to the allocated complex tensor.
+   :return: An :ref:`api-pointer <ptr>` to the allocated complex tensor.

 ::